Tom Welling: Personal life

 On July 5, 2002, Welling married model Jamie White on Martha's Vineyard with Welling's friends and then-Smallville co-stars Kristin Kreuk and Michael Rosenbaum in attendance.
 Welling and White resided in Vancouver, British Columbia, but returned to Los Angeles in March 2011.
 On October 17, 2013, White filed for divorce from Welling.
 The divorce was finalized in November 2015.

 In 2014, Welling began dating equestrian and Saddle Club founder Jessica Rose Lee.
 In April 2018, they announced their engagement.
 The couple has two sons, born in January 2019 and June 2021.
-Welling and Lee married on November 30, 2019, at Sunstone Vineyards & Winery in San Ynez, California.
+Welling and Lee married on November 30, 2019, at Sunstone Vineyards & Winery in Santa Ynez, California.

 Welling plays golf in his spare time.

-Welling has said in YM that he dislikes interviews.
-He said "I don't want to be a celebrity for the sake of being a celebrity.
+He said in YM that he dislikes interviews; "I don't want to be a celebrity for the sake of being a celebrity.
 I want to work and then go home and live in private."
 Welling has also said he disliked modeling because it was not fulfilling and was not an expressive job.

+On January 26, 2025, Welling was arrested in Yreka, California for driving under the influence.
+On May 19, 2025, the DUI charge was dropped after he pleaded no contest, which required him to serve one year of probation, pay $619 in fines and $150 in restitution, and attend a DUI program.